-- Has the tenant completed the pre-tenancy training? - Are they calm? - Are they confident?
-Would they be capable of 'interviewing' potential tenants and setting house rules? - How would they deal with potential conflicts in the house? - Do they seem organised? - How long are they looking to stay in their shared PRS accommodation?
+- Are they confident?
+Would they be capable of 'interviewing' potential tenants and setting house rules? - How would they deal with potential conflicts in the house? - Do they seem organised?

+How long are they looking to stay in their shared PRS accommodation?